kkolge/Training_Video_Capture/README.md

 # Video Capture Tool for AI Model Training

     A simple desktop application developed for Panache IoT, a division of Panache DigiLife LTD, to capture and manage video footage for training AI models.

 # Project Overview

-    This application provides a user-friendly graphical interface (GUI) to configure, record, and manage video streams from various camera sources.
-The primary goal is to provide a stable tool for capturing high-quality video data for AI model development.
+    This application provides a user-friendly graphical interface (GUI) to configure, record, and manage video streams from various camera sources, including USB, IP, and stream URLs.
+The primary goal is to provide a stable and intuitive tool for capturing high-quality video data for AI model development.

 # Features